 While popular magazine articles are informative, and often mention academic research, they may not be the best choice to include as part of academic research.
-To help you decide, read more about popular vs. scholarly sources(opens in new window) here.
+To help you decide, read more about popular vs. scholarly sources here or check out the video at right (transcript).

 Grey literature refers to materials published non-commercially.
 These materials can be made available by the government, academia, non-for-profit, business and trade organizations, in print and digital formats.
 Examples of grey literature include:

 Why use grey literature?
 It is sometimes more current than published research, and it is a great way to supplement your research, providing your project with a full picture viewpoint.
 You can find grey literature online, by searching Google (or another search engine), and/or Google Scholar.
 Check out the video on the right to learn more (video transcript).